MaazXQureshi/ece1724webproject/proposal/proposal.md

 Throughout the team’s time living in Toronto, through school and university, it has been difficult to find information on volunteering events happening around the city.
 To find such events, people have often had to rely on flyers or bulletin boards which are often overpopulated with unrelated advertisements, out-of-date information or are mostly ignored due to the lack of accessibility these options offer.
 Most people rely on word of mouth or happen to come across posts on social media advertising volunteering events, both of which are unreliable mediums.
 Additionally, these fare poorly when wanting to search for events that pertain to personal interests since organizers and events are not filtered.

 Consequently, being executive members of university clubs, it has been equally difficult to advertise volunteering events, having to rely on social media such as Facebook, Instagram and Discord.
 These come with limitations of their own, as users have to be following social media accounts or be part of groups in order to be notified of new events - defeating the purpose of having people discover new volunteering opportunities.
-Similarly, subscribing to volunteering mailing lists makes for an inefficient method altogether as these are often not customized to the person’s preferences and usually become lost given the large volume of emails the average person receives.

 Overall, there is a seeming lack of a centralized volunteering hub for people to look up volunteering events that are happening around the city in a convenient manner, as well as event organizers to get an accurate headcount for planning purposes.
 Our project aims to address this by giving the community a dashboard on which to post, search for, view and sign up for volunteering events that are happening across the city.